-High street store sold Fred Perry fakes
+High Street store sold Fred Perry fakes

 She added that the firm would not "hesitate to enforce our intellectual property rights" and would "always take action against those who would damage our reputation".

-A spokesman for the legal firm which represented the brand, Clarke Wilmott, said the case highlighted the fact that retailers "must take all necessary steps to ensure the provenance of the goods which they offer for sale".
+A spokesman for the legal firm which represented the brand, Clarke Willmott, said the case highlighted the fact that retailers "must take all necessary steps to ensure the provenance of the goods which they offer for sale".

 The clothing label was launched in the 1950s by tennis star Fred Perry, and its logo is based on the original symbol for the annual Wimbledon tournament.